Documentation Index

 HTTPS Requirement

-The API enforces HTTPS for all communications to ensure:
+The API enforces HTTPS for all communications to ensure:- Data encryption in transit

 - Authentication token protection